Analog Devices (NASDAQ:ADI) Issues Q3 2022 Earnings Guidance

-Analog Devices (NASDAQ:ADI – Get Rating) last released its quarterly earnings results on Wednesday, May 18th.
-The semiconductor company reported $2.40 EPS for the quarter, beating the consensus estimate of $2.11 by $0.29.
-The business had revenue of $2.97 billion during the quarter, compared to analyst estimates of $2.84 billion.
-Analog Devices had a net margin of 15.18% and a return on equity of 12.35%.
-The company’s quarterly revenue was up 78.9% on a year-over-year basis.
-During the same period in the prior year, the firm posted $1.54 earnings per share.
-As a group, equities analysts expect that Analog Devices will post 8.43 earnings per share for the current year.
+Analog Devices (NASDAQ:ADI – Get Rating) last posted its earnings results on Wednesday, May 18th.
+The semiconductor company reported $2.40 earnings per share for the quarter, beating the consensus estimate of $2.11 by $0.29.
+Analog Devices had a return on equity of 12.11% and a net margin of 16.84%.
+The company had revenue of $2.97 billion for the quarter, compared to analyst estimates of $2.84 billion.
+During the same period last year, the company earned $1.54 earnings per share.
+The business’s revenue was up 78.9% compared to the same quarter last year.
+Research analysts anticipate that Analog Devices will post 8.59 earnings per share for the current fiscal year.

-Several equities analysts recently commented on the stock.
-Daiwa Capital Markets decreased their price objective on shares of Analog Devices from $217.00 to $200.00 and set a buy rating for the company in a research report on Thursday, February 17th.
-Citigroup reduced their price target on shares of Analog Devices from $216.00 to $192.00 and set a buy rating for the company in a research report on Thursday, February 17th.
-UBS Group raised their price target on shares of Analog Devices from $220.00 to $225.00 and gave the stock a buy rating in a research report on Thursday, February 17th.
-Deutsche Bank Aktiengesellschaft reduced their price target on shares of Analog Devices from $200.00 to $185.00 and set a hold rating for the company in a research report on Thursday, February 17th.
-Finally, Morgan Stanley raised their price target on shares of Analog Devices from $194.00 to $196.00 and gave the stock an equal weight rating in a research report on Thursday, February 17th.
-Four equities research analysts have rated the stock with a hold rating and nineteen have given a buy rating to the stock.
-Based on data from MarketBeat.com, the company has a consensus rating of Buy and an average price target of $199.10.
+A number of equities analysts have recently commented on the company.
+StockNews.com assumed coverage on Analog Devices in a research note on Thursday, March 31st.
+They issued a hold rating on the stock.
+Sanford C. Bernstein lifted their price objective on Analog Devices to $200.00 and gave the stock an outperform rating in a research note on Thursday, May 19th.
+Citigroup dropped their price objective on Analog Devices from $216.00 to $192.00 and set a buy rating on the stock in a research note on Thursday, February 17th.
+Truist Financial lifted their price objective on Analog Devices from $194.00 to $203.00 and gave the stock a buy rating in a research note on Thursday, May 19th.
+Finally, Oppenheimer reiterated an outperform rating and issued a $210.00 price objective on shares of Analog Devices in a research note on Monday, May 16th.
+Five investment analysts have rated the stock with a hold rating and eighteen have given a buy rating to the company’s stock.
+According to MarketBeat, the company presently has a consensus rating of Buy and a consensus target price of $199.52.

-In other news, Director Tunc Doluca sold 4,700 shares of the stock in a transaction that occurred on Tuesday, March 1st.
-The shares were sold at an average price of $159.76, for a total value of $750,872.00.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through the SEC website.
-Over the last 90 days, insiders have sold 14,000 shares of company stock valued at $2,315,422.
-0.47% of the stock is owned by company insiders.
+In related news, CFO Prashanth Mahendra-Rajah sold 3,901 shares of the firm’s stock in a transaction on Thursday, May 19th.
+The stock was sold at an average price of $163.14, for a total transaction of $636,409.14.
+Following the sale, the chief financial officer now owns 16,108 shares of the company’s stock, valued at approximately $2,627,859.12.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this link.
+Also, Director Tunc Doluca sold 4,600 shares of the firm’s stock in a transaction on Tuesday, March 29th.
+The stock was sold at an average price of $170.00, for a total value of $782,000.00.
+The disclosure for this sale can be found here.
+Insiders sold a total of 17,901 shares of company stock worth $2,951,831 over the last 90 days.
+0.91% of the stock is owned by corporate insiders.

-Several large investors have recently bought and sold shares of the stock.
-Monolith Advisors acquired a new stake in Analog Devices during the 4th quarter worth approximately $32,000.
-Worth Asset Management LLC purchased a new position in Analog Devices in the first quarter valued at $33,000.
-First Community Trust NA acquired a new position in Analog Devices during the 4th quarter worth $55,000.
-Fairfield Bush & CO. purchased a new stake in Analog Devices during the 1st quarter worth about $82,000.
-Finally, Parkside Financial Bank & Trust increased its holdings in Analog Devices by 38.0% during the 1st quarter.
-Parkside Financial Bank & Trust now owns 897 shares of the semiconductor company’s stock worth $148,000 after purchasing an additional 247 shares during the period.
-86.15% of the stock is owned by hedge funds and other institutional investors.
+Several institutional investors and hedge funds have recently added to or reduced their stakes in the business.
+Salem Investment Counselors Inc. grew its holdings in Analog Devices by 9.0% during the fourth quarter.
+Salem Investment Counselors Inc. now owns 1,065 shares of the semiconductor company’s stock worth $187,000 after purchasing an additional 88 shares during the period.
+Monolith Advisors bought a new position in Analog Devices during the fourth quarter worth about $32,000.
+Evergreen Capital Management LLC grew its holdings in Analog Devices by 13.8% during the first quarter.
+Evergreen Capital Management LLC now owns 1,736 shares of the semiconductor company’s stock worth $287,000 after purchasing an additional 210 shares during the period.
+Worth Asset Management LLC bought a new stake in shares of Analog Devices during the first quarter worth approximately $33,000.
+Finally, Belpointe Asset Management LLC boosted its holdings in shares of Analog Devices by 10.0% during the fourth quarter.
+Belpointe Asset Management LLC now owns 2,442 shares of the semiconductor company’s stock worth $429,000 after acquiring an additional 222 shares during the period.
+86.15% of the stock is currently owned by hedge funds and other institutional investors.

 About Analog Devices (Get Rating)